uoe-agents/SaMI/README.md

 ### 📈 Results and Plots From Paper

-We adhere to the Policy for Reproducibility & Transparency in Research (anonymous link placeholder).
+We adhere to the [Policy for Reproducibility & Transparency in Research](https://agents.inf.ed.ac.uk/blog/reproducibility/).
 The data for the experiment results in the paper can be found from `data/MuJoCo.xlsx `and `data/Panda-gym.xls`.

 ### 📎 Citation